NOC Best Practices: 10 Ways to Improve Your Operation in 2023

 There are several process and management frameworks to choose from, including MOF, FCAPS, and ITIL.
 The ITIL* (IT infrastructure library) service framework, in particular, has become immensely popular as it’s useful in achieving the ISO 20000 certification and provides its own set of best practices to follow when delivering technology support services.
 It also offers the flexibility to include your organization’s custom procedures under its umbrella of lifecycle stages.

 Process frameworks can be overwhelming when considered in their entirety.
-When aligning with one of these standards, we recommend first tackling the specific areas that are the biggest challenge for your organization.
+When aligning with one of these standards, we recommend first tackling the specific areas that are your organization's biggest challenge.
 Typically, these are incident management, problem management, and the service desk.
-Once these functions are standardized, you can move on to other priority areas such as change management and service continuity management.
+Once these functions are standardized, you can move on to other priority areas, such as change management and service continuity management.

-It’s critical to get your whole organization involved in the implementation of the process framework as well as in ongoing education.
+It’s critical to get your whole organization involved in implementing the process framework and in ongoing education.
 Training is essential to get all staff talking the same language and following the same guidelines.
 Comprehensive information and training are available for ITIL, ISO 20000, FCAPS, and other methodologies.

 This best practice addresses the following problem indicators.
 Talk to us to explore a NOC solution if you're experiencing any of them: